p4535992/foundryvtt-safety-tools/README.md

 ### If you want to buy me a coffee [![alt-text](https://img.shields.io/badge/-Patreon-%23ff424d?style=for-the-badge)](https://www.patreon.com/p4535992)

+Features include:

+Allow selection of an icon or text for the safety tools Enable or disable specific safety cards

 ![Screen shot of the X card using icons](wiki/screenshot-icons.png)

 ## Installation